 The Virtual Assistant business plan I’m talking about is not the same as a typical business plan that’s written for banks or investors.
 What you need is a guide that walks you through the steps you need to set up your Virtual Assistant business in an organized and straightforward way.

-Welcome to the second deep-dive blog post of The Ultimate VA Success Guide: How To Start A Virtual Assistant Business In 2021.
-Here is an overview of all 5 posts.
+This post is part of The Ultimate VA Success Guide: How To Start A VA Business In 2022.
+Below you’ll find an overview of all blog posts it includes:

-- #1: Setting Up A Virtual Assistant Business Without Getting Stuck In Analysis Paralysis
+- Setting Up A VA Business Without Getting Stuck In Analysis Paralysis

-- #2: Ready To Create Your Virtual Assistant Business Plan?
+- Ready To Create Your VA Business Plan?
 Start With These 9 Untypical Questions

-- #3: The 4 Virtual Assistant Key Business Systems That Will Make Or Break Your VA Business
+- The 4 VA Key Business Systems That Will Make Or Break Your VA Business

-- #4: The 5 Virtual Assistant Business Operations Systems That Will Make Your Biz Run Smoothly!
+- The 5 VA Business Operations Systems That Will Make Your Biz Run Smoothly!